jvolpe/EECS233/README.md

 Project 3 consists of creating a HashTable using seperate chaining to keep track of unique words in an inputted file.
 The word was used as the key and the word's respective frequency was used as the value.
 The words and their respective frequencies were then written to an output file.

+Project 4 consists of sorting algorithms, specifically heapsort, mergesort, and quicksort.